kkilobyte/ditch-cros/readme.md

 4. Too minimal, no TUI's, you only get a CLI to select a number that corresponds to your boot device, similar to Shimboot.
 ## Submarine
 1. Requires an unenrolled device.
+2. No Windows *at all*.
+3. Screen doesn't initialize on some MT8192 Chromebooks.
+4. Touchscreen might not work for some.
 ## Shim
 1. Relies on a leaked RMA shim - thus 90% of Chromebooks aren't supported at all.
 2. Relies on a glorified chroot.